 Anyone who assists with personal care (including activities of daily living) must fulfill a relevant and approved training program.
 Twenty hours of additional training on issues related to assisted living residents is required every two years.
 Anyone who assists with medication administration must have 10 hours of training on that subject every two years.

-Veterans are statistically more likely to develop dementia.
+Service-related medical issues like traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD) make veterans statistically more likely to develop dementia.
 Relevant in all states including New Jersey is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an amount of money added to veterans’ and survivors’ basic pension.
 Applicants must be at least 65 years old (or disabled) and require assistance with activities of daily living (ADLs) like eating, bathing, and mobility.
-The cash assistance from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
+The cash assistance from these income improvement pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
 In addition, the cost of residential care can be deducted from one’s income, effectively reducing the amount of calculable income used to determine the benefit amount.
-The latest (2020) maximum amount a veteran can receive through A&A is $27,194 per year, and surviving spouses can receive as much as $14,761.
+The latest (2021) maximum amount a veteran can receive through A&A is $27,540 per year, and surviving spouses can receive as much as $14,928.
 Learn more here.

 Other ways to help pay for memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.